potatolain/nesnet/demos/character-movement/README.md

 has to be manually changed.
 (Look for a define at the top of the file.)
 Note that you can also connect to it with a web browser and move the server sprite yourself!

+To get the server running, open a terminal in the `server` folder, then type `npm install`.
+After modules are finished installing, type `npm start` to get the process running.
+From that point you will be able to access it in your browser at http://localhost:3000.

-You will need to change the URL in `world.c` to contain the IP of your computer.
+To make the ROm connect to your server, you will need to change the URL in `world.c` to contain the IP of your computer.
 On startup, the server will list all addresses it knows it is listening on.
 One of these should work - it will often be the one starting with 192.168.1.
 You will have to be connected to the same router as your NES, unless you host this on the internet.

-You can move your sprite by using the control pad.
-You can also connect to the http address with your web browser and move a second character there.
+On the NES, you move your character around using the d-pad.
+On the web client, you can use w/a/s/d, or click the mouse.
 There is no collision logic.
-Enjoy.

 Sprites stolen from [Missing Lands](http://cpprograms.net/classic-gaming/missing-lands/), my Ludum Dare 38 entry.

+Enjoy!